 For instance, I rarely wear a kippah in everyday life, but I always wear one when I go to Shabbat services.
 When I speak to other Jews, I occasionally insert Yiddish phrases as if to prove how immersed I am in (specifically European) Jewish culture.
 I make sure that I speak “articulately,” lest my vernacular be seen as something treif (unkosher).
 I make sure every statement I make about Judaism is accurate, even just in passing conversation, or else others might think I’m Jewishly illiterate or, even worse, a fraud.

 This is an issue white Jews almost never have to face.

 If a white person walks into a Jewish space without physical displays of their Judaism, chances are, nobody will question them, their Judaism, or their identities.
 Nobody will find their presence odd or necessitating random questions about them walking through the door.
 This is because for many the default image of a Jew is a white person – which is not only incorrect, it’s problematic.

-If our goal is to create more audaciously hospitable Jewish spaces, it is important to allow Jews of Color to be themselves.
-We should not have to feel required to flaunt our Judaism twice as much as our white Jewish family to be fully accepted and included.
+If our goal is to create Jewish spaces where everyone belongs, it is important to allow Jews of Color to be themselves.
+We should not have to feel required to flaunt our Judaism twice as much as our white Jewish family to truly belong.

 The fact of the matter is that as more and more individuals continue to self-identify as Jews of Color, we’re going to see many more folks walk into our communities with dreadlocks, with different accents, with attire and vernaculars and identities and experiences that don’t fit the prescribed North American Jewish “mold.”
 This is not only OK, it’s beautiful – and it’s Jewish.
 Let us all come as we are, so we can better build and improve our wonderful Jewish communities authentically and audaciously.